Sailing with a service animal.

 Vet on board.

-We currently do not offer vet services on board any of our ships, and the ship’s doctors are unable to assist should your dog be taken ill on board.
-Therefore, it is imperative that you consult your vet prior to your voyage for advice to ensure your dog is fit to travel.
+We currently do not offer vet services on board any of our ships, and the ship’s doctors are unable to assist should your animal be taken ill on board.
+Therefore, it is imperative that you consult your vet prior to your voyage for advice to ensure your animal is fit to travel.
 It may be a good idea to talk to your vet regarding motion sickness.